Online Christian Schools

-Their younger grades’ booklet-based curriculum (K-5th) dovetails into the online curriculum.
+Their younger grades’ booklet-based curriculum (K-3rd) dovetails into the online curriculum.
 This prevents duplication or missing concepts when changing to a different format later.
-They also offer a combination of booklet and online curriculum for 3rd-8th to allow for a transition year into online learning for some students.
+The format and procedures stay the same when they transition to online, but they just change where they do their work.

 Can a family afford an online Christian school?

 Money is saved for transportation costs such as gasoline, maintenance, and vehicle depreciation due to multiple daily school runs.
 Money is saved from more expensive and sometimes not as healthy school lunches.
 Money is saved from increased clothing requirements of a campus-based structure.
 Money is saved because there are no fundraising requirements.
 Money is saved from multiple incidental costs a campus-based structure requires.

 For example: It would cost over $1000 in gas and vehicle expenses per year if figuring $3 for each trip to drive a student to and from school each day for a 170 day school year.
 Saving only $1 per student lunch by having lunch at home would save $170 per year, plus would allow parents to better monitor eating habits.
 When considering no fundraising requirements, reduced clothing costs, and other incidentals, these can make up much of the remaining tuition you need.
 You may be already spending the same as the amount needed to use an online Christian school.
 See I Have Heard It Is Expensive.

 What if we were a two income family?

 The benefits of having a stay at home parent can be amazing.
 The pace of life slows down.
 The home environment improves.
 The family table can be recaptured.
 It can offer the family experience that all family members desire.